zuplo/docs/docs/dedicated/architecture.md

   logging and monitoring systems.
 Logs and other data go directly from the API Gateway to your logging provider.
 Zuplo doesn't collect or store this data.

+## Security

+All deployment models of Zuplo are secure and provide isolation between each customer and environment.
+Managed dedicated instances of Zuplo add the ability for you to customize the networking and connectivity to meet your specific security requirements.

+- **IAM Authorization**: Managed dedicated instances of Zuplo can use the IAM capabilities to control traffic between the API Gateway and other services.
+- **Encryption**: Zuplo encrypts data both in transit and at rest.
+TLS secures all data sent to or from the API Gateway.
+Zuplo encrypts stored data at rest.
+- **Access Control**: Zuplo provides robust authentication and access control mechanisms.
+You control who has access to your API Gateway management capabilities, what they can do, and what data they can access.
+- **Audit Logs**: Zuplo provides detailed audit logs of all management operations.
+You can see who did what, when they did it, and what data they accessed.
+Additionally, Zuplo maintains internal audit logs of all activity performed by the Zuplo team.

 ## Architecture

 The architecture of a managed dedicated instance of Zuplo provides you with all